Arianism: Origin

 Some early Christians whose beliefs would have fallen under 'orthodoxy' in the third and fourth centuries denied the eternal generation of the Son; they viewed the Son as having been begotten in time.
 These include Tertullian and Justin Martyr.
 Tertullian is considered a pre-Arian.
-Among the other church fathers, Origen was accused of Arianism for using terms like "second God", and Patriarch Dionysius of Alexandria was denounced at Rome for saying that Son is a work and creature of God (i.e., a created being).
+Among the other church fathers, Origen was accused of Arianism for using terms like "second God", and Patriarch Dionysius of Alexandria was denounced at Rome for saying that the Son is a work and creature of God (i.e., a created being).
 However, the subordinationism of Origen is not identical to Arianism, and it has been generally viewed as closer to the Nicene-Constantinopolitan view of the Trinity.

 Controversy over Arianism arose in the late 3rd century and persisted throughout most of the 4th century.
 It involved most church members—from simple believers, priests, and monks to bishops, emperors, and members of Rome's imperial family.
 Two Roman emperors, Constantius II and Valens, became Arians or semi-Arians, as did prominent Gothic, Vandal, and Lombard warlords both before and after the fall of the Western Roman Empire.
 The antipopes Felix II and Ursinus (Note: Ambrose of Milan, Epistles iv) were Arian, and Pope Liberius was forced to sign the Arian Creed of Sirmium of 357—though the letter says he willingly agreed with Arianism.
 Such a deep controversy within the early Church during this period could not have materialized without significant historical influences providing a basis for the Arian doctrines.